arcus/education_fellows/SQL.md

 ```

-> **Pro Tip**: The distinct `clause` can also be especially useful for remove duplicate rows from any result set; in the event that duplicate rows would cause errors during analysis.
+> **Pro Tip**: The `distinct` clause is especially useful for removing duplicates rows from the result set of your `SQL` queries; in the event that duplicate rows would cause errors during analysis.

 ### Order By Statement